xrise-dev/guzzle-advanced-throttle/README.md

 #### Without caching - `no-cache`

 Just throttle the requests.
 No caching is done.
+When the limit is exceeded, a `429 - Too Many Requests` exception will be thrown.

 ``` php
 $rules = new RequestLimitRuleset(